jhutchinswisc/AEFoundations/tools_tips.md

 - Git: This definitely requires an investment and involves some overhead, but I think the long-run payoffs can be significant.
-Aside from the tremendous functionality it provides for collaboration and reproducibility, you will benefit from using is yourself as a project-specific research notebook.
+Aside from the tremendous functionality it provides for collaboration and reproducibility, you will benefit from using it yourself as a project-specific research notebook.
   [Here](http://nyuccl.org/pages/GitTutorial/) is a gentle introduction with good links to additional resources.
 - Python/IPython: For this, I will direct you to the [Quantitative